privacybydesign/pbdf-website/pages/en/irma-en.md

 translations:
   nl: /irma/
 ---

+IRMA offers a way for privacy-friendly authentication.
+When authenticating, you as a user reveal only relevant properties (attributes) of yourself, using an IRMA app on your mobile phone --- for instane that you are older than 16.
+In addition, with this app you can also digitally sign messages, where you identify yourself as a signer also with personal attributes.
+In this way you can sign for instance with your name and address, or with your medical registration, when you are a doctor, or just with your email address if you do not wish to disclose anything else.

  1. I'm an **individual** who may want to use IRMA for the purpose of logging in online.